 “No one has won one of these cases.
 It was said these cases couldn’t be won.
 But after a week in trial, we exposed NCIS and the tactics they were using, and we exposed how they were absolutely entrapping people into committing crimes they otherwise wouldn’t commit.”

 – Timothy Bilecki after securing a victory for his client in Okinawa, Japan

-Sting operation defense in the military
+Sting Operation Defense in the Military

 The prosecution has won dozens upon dozens – perhaps hundreds – of sting cases over the last few years.
-But what’s worked for them in the past rarely works when Bilecki & Tipon are unleashed in the courtroom.
+But what’s worked for them in the past rarely works when Bilecki Law Group are unleashed in the courtroom.
 A vigorous investigation by our team combined with a relen

 Tim Bilecki defended a Marine Staff Sergeant caught up in an NCIS sting operation.
 During the investigation, Bilecki discovered that the very NCIS sailor who posed as the bait for the operation had later asked for the suspect’s phone number and slept with the suspect.
 The female sailor was removed from her position, but not before the damage was done to the prosecution’s case.

 Timothy Bilecki won an acquittal for a Marine Warrant Officer who was caught up in the Okinawa sting operation.
 In that case, Mr. Bilecki exposed the illegal tactics used by NCIS, the complete lack of oversight on the operation and the fact that NCIS was sending pictures of an adult to the Marine.

 Mr. Bilecki exposed during court that NCIS failed to maintain all of the text messages between their “chatter” and the accused – and that they may have intentionally deleted text message evidence.

 Mr. Bilecki won a full acquittal for his Navy officer client after he discovered that NCIS intentionally edited out portions of his client’s statement to law enforcement and that – again – text message evidence was missing.

 We’ve defended service members from sting operations throughout the Pacific and elsewhere.
 And we’ve proven ourselves more than capable of going up against the “insurmountable” odds of the prosecution’s evidence and attorneys.

-Frequently Asked Questions About Sting Operations
+Frequently Asked Questions about Sting Operations

 The most common kinds of sting operations involve “To Catch a Predator” type sting operations.
 In these operations, NCIS utilizes undercover investigators who pretend to be minors looking to meet adults online for sex.
 These operations have been extraordinarily prevalent in the Pacific, in particular in Okinawa and Hawaii.